project-fractal/WP4/WP4T43-06-FPGA_Fault_Injector/README.md

 # WP4T43-06 FPGA Fault Injector (FFI)

-FPGA fault injection is supported by the DAVOS-FFI tool.
+FPGA fault injection is supported by the bit-accurate FFI tool (BAFFI).

 ## Description

-DAVOS-FFI tool automates fault injection experiments in FPGA prototypes targeting Xilinx FPGAs.
+BAFFI tool automates fault injection experiments in FPGA prototypes targeting Xilinx FPGAs.
-DAVOS-FFI forms a part of the DAVOS toolkit.
+BAFFI forms a part of the DAVOS toolkit.
 The detailed tookit description is available in the DAVOS repository under the link: https://gitlab.com/selene-riscv-platform/DAVOS

-DAVOS-FFI tool supports fine-grain hierarchical FFI experiments, where each node in the DUT tree can be targeted with an accuracy of up to an individual netlist cell.
+BAFFI tool supports fine-grain hierarchical FFI experiments, where each node in the DUT tree can be targeted with an accuracy of up to an individual netlist cell.

 ## Objectives

-DAVOS-FFI satisfies the FRACTAL objectives by automating several dependability-driven processes of design flow, including:
+BAFFI satisfies the FRACTAL objectives by automating several dependability-driven processes of design flow, including:
 * Verification of safety/security mechanisms of the FRACTAL node prototype (at the hardware layer, e.g. SELENE platform);
 * Assessing the dependability (safety) features of the FRACTAL node;
 * Identifying the dependability (safety) bottlenecks of the FRACTAL node;